Ferry to be built at Ferguson yard despite not being 'value for money'

 Last year a BBC Scotland documentary - The Great Ferries Scandal - presented evidence that the procurement process may have been rigged in favour of Ferguson Marine.

 The investigation also questioned the quality of the design presented by Ferguson, even though it was given top marks by CMAL's evaluators.
-CMAL has denied any impropriety in the procurement process.
+CMAL has denied any impropriety.

-Mr Gray told MSPs he could not rule out further increases in costs for the two ferries because the shipyard was facing inflationary pressures and still discovering "design gaps", some of which dated back many years.
+Mr Gray told MSPs he could not rule out further increases in costs for the two ferries because the shipyard was facing inflationary pressures and was still discovering "design gaps", some of which dated back many years.

 Scottish Labour MSP Alex Rowley said what was missing from Mr Gray's statement was an apology.

-"An apology to the islanders who have been so badly let down, an apology to the workers at Ferguson who have been so badly let down - and ultimately and apology to the people of Scotland for outrageous mismanagement of public funds," he said.
+"An apology to the islanders who have been so badly let down, an apology to the workers at Ferguson who have been so badly let down - and ultimately an apology to the people of Scotland for outrageous mismanagement of public funds," he said.

 For the Scottish Conservatives, Graham Simpson said: "The building of ferries 801 and 802 has been a shambles from start to finish.